stenskjaer/samewords/paper.md

 A common problem for the editor of a scholarly textual edition is the handling of ambiguous references in the critical apparatus.
-For example, see this paragraph:
+Let us take this paragraph as an example:

 ```
-We have a passage of text here, such a nice place for a critical
+Here is a chunk of text, what a nice place for a critical note.
-note.

 ----
 1 a] om.
 M